NurseGrid Manager Support

 - An immediate push notification and text message send to the listed phone number

 - An initial phone call where that staff member can accept the on call shift

 - A second and final phone call before moving on to the next staff member

-The intervals between these steps can be adjusted in the Call Shift section of your Department Settings, found in the Account tab.
+The intervals between these steps can be adjusted in the Call Shifts tab of your Department Settings, found on the left side menu bar.
 Note: You will not be able to access On Call functionality until you adjust your Call Shift Settings.

 Step 3: Sending an on call shift